Rudy Giuliani: Attack on the Capitol

-On January 6, 2021, Giuliani spoke at a "Save America March" rally on the Ellipse that was attended by Trump supporters protesting the election results.
+On January 6, 2021, Giuliani spoke at the "Save America March" rally on the Ellipse that was attended by Trump supporters protesting the election results.
 He repeated conspiracy theories that voting machines used in the election were "crooked" and called for "trial by combat", which he claimed after the riot had not been a call to violence but a reference to Game of Thrones.
-Trump supporters subsequently stormed the U.S. Capitol in a riot that resulted in the deaths of five people, including a Capitol police officer, and temporarily disrupted the counting of the Electoral College vote.
+Trump supporters subsequently stormed the U.S. Capitol in a riot that resulted in the deaths of four people, and temporarily disrupted the counting of the Electoral College vote.